-Keep in mind.
+Enter your information consistently.
 When requesting quotes from multiple sources, it’s important to keep all of your information consistent.
 For instance, some car insurance coverages allow you to adjust your deductible, so make sure the deductible you choose is the same for every quote you request.
 Entering the same information will ensure you’re comparing auto insurance rates accurately.

-Compare Auto Insurance Policies
+Comparing Auto Insurance Policies

 Collision and comprehensive coverage.
 Though these coverages go hand in hand to protect your vehicle against most forms of damage, they have very distinct differences.
-Collision specifically protects against collision or rollover damages, regardless of who caused the accident, and comprehensive protects you from the unexpected, such as hail damage, fire, flooding, theft, vandalism, etc. Neither of these are required by any state, but they’re often two common add-ons by drivers.
+Collision coverage specifically protects against collision or rollover damages, regardless of who caused the accident.
+Comprehensive car insurance protects you from the unexpected, such as hail damage, fire, flooding, theft, vandalism, etc. Neither of these are required by any state, but they’re often two common add-ons by drivers.

-Personal injury protection(PIP).
-Regardless of who’s at fault, PIP covers medical expenses for you and your passengers.
+Personal injury protection(PIP)/medical expense coverage.
+Regardless of who’s at fault, PIP/medical expense coverage covers medical expenses for you and your passengers.
 This is common in “no-fault” states, where each party is responsible for his or her own damages in the case of an accident.

-Compare Insurance Companies
+How to Compare Car Insurance Companies

 Discounts.
 Many insurance companies offer discounts on policies, but it’s important to read the fine print.
 Some discounts have limits and lifespans, and can flex depending on your location.
 Read through each discount you’re offered, that way you’ll have a clear picture of each company’s discounts and how you can best take advantage of them.

-Price.
+Premium and deductible price.
 Instead of only looking at overall price, it’s important to take a close look at what goes into that final number.
 Many coverages include a deductible, which is the amount you’ll pay before that coverage can kick in.
 The higher your deductible, the lower your premium (the amount you pay for coverage), and vice versa.

 Limits.
 The higher your coverage limit — the amount that’s paid out on your behalf — the more financial protection you’ll have if you’re ever involved in a collision.
 But keep in mind that higher limits will mean you’ll pay more for your insurance.